Anne Shirley (2025 TV series): Characters

-A young and beautiful 11-year-old girl who comes from an orphanage.
+An 11-year-old girl who comes from an orphanage.
 She has a vivid imagination and becomes used to her life in Green Gables, on Prince Edward Island.
 She can have a temper, especially when people make fun of her looks, including her red hair.
 As the series progresses, she becomes more mature and confident, eventually becoming a professional teacher and going to college to further her education.